Our site's other most useful files

 Faber is a reporter with a huge Rolodex and a obligation to report news on a schedule, whether he finds any or not.
 The camera likes him.

 Squawk's frequent reports from the Chicago Board of Trade are amazing.
 Rick Santelli's grasp of things is breath-taking.
 Rick is visiting us from an advanced planet.
 And he's such a straight arrow he's probably not invested.
 But Rick, more than anyone else on cable, even more than Steve Forbes, would impoverish the many to benefit the few.
-That's a requirement at CNBC and Rick swears by it.
+That's a GE requirement at CNBC and Rick swears by it.

 Every week day thousands of people in the investment industry or wannabe, mute clicker in hand, start watching CNBC before the US stock market opens.
 It's how to pick up business info delivered with insight, humor, intelligence, and repetitiveness.
 Above all repetitiveness.